jeffreybasurto/mudnode/README.markdown

 git push heroku master
 ```

-As the final step you need to allocate a dyno for the game to run on:
+As the final step you need to allocate a dyno and a database for the game to run on:

 ```
+heroku addons:add mongolab:starter
 heroku ps:scale web:1
 ```

+The starter mongodb gets you 240 megabytes which isn't bad at all.
 You can check that this worked with:

 ```